Bring Me Home: Live 2011

-Bring Me Home: Live 2011 is the fifth video album and second live release by English band Sade, released on 22 May 2012 by RCA Records.
+Bring Me Home: Live 2011 is the fifth video album and third live release by English band Sade, released on 22 May 2012 by RCA Records.
 It was filmed at Citizens Business Bank Arena in Ontario, California, on 4 September 2011 during the band's Sade Live concert tour.
 The DVD and Blu-ray contain 21 tracks, as well as rare glimpses of behind-the-stage scenes with a 20-minute documentary, exclusive candid moments, a short technical documentary by Stuart Matthewman, and outtakes from the crew.
 The CD that accompanies the DVD release includes 13 tracks.
 A deluxe bundle containing both the audio and video of the concert was released on iTunes.

 Bring Me Home: Live 2011 debuted at number one on the US Top Music Videos chart.
 It was nominated for Best Long Form Music Video at the 2013 Grammy Awards.

 Track listing

 Personnel

 Credits adapted from the liner notes of Bring Me Home: Live 2011.